|

 Cons

-• It can be time-consuming selecting your own tutor
+• It can be time-consuming and overwhelming selecting your own tutor

 • Quality of experience differs from tutor to tutor